Mahomes’ 4 TDs in 2nd quarter lead Chiefs past Raiders 28-10

 Mahomes finished 30 for 44 for 443 yards.
 Robinson had six catches for 172 yards and two scores and Kelce had seven catches for 107 yards and a TD to give the Chiefs their ninth win in the past 10 meetings in this long-time rivalry.

 The Raiders had broken out to a 10-0 lead with a field goal on the opening drive and a 4-yard TD pass to Tyrell Williams later in the first quarter.
-But Carr also threw an interception in the end zone on a pass to Williams in the third quarter and the Raiders didn’t score over the final three periods.
+But Derek Carr also threw an interception in the end zone on a pass to Williams in the third quarter and the Raiders didn’t score over the final three periods.

+“They made some plays, a barrage of plays, in about a five-minute period,” Raiders coach Jon Gruden said.
+“It really turned the game around.”

 BY THE NUMBERS